Einstein’s Equation Relating Mass and Energy

 ** Nuclear binding energy is The energy that binds the nucleons together in the nucleus.

-** When a nucleus is formed from individual protons and neutrons, there occurs a loss of mass (mass defect).
-According to Einstein’s theory, it is this mass defect which is converted into binding energy.
-Hence binding energy is the energy equivalent of the mass defect.
-The various nuclei have different binding energies.
+When a nucleus is formed from individual protons and neutrons, there occurs a loss of mass (mass defect).

-** Binding energy is a measure of the force that holds the nucleons together.
 Hence an energy equivalent to the binding energy is required to disrupt a nucleus into its constituent protons and neutrons.
-Since the nuclear energy is of an extremely high order, it is not easy to fission a nucleus.

 Calculation of Binding Energy

-** The binding energy of a nucleus can be calculated from its mass defect by using Einstein’s
+The binding energies of a nucleus can be calculated from its mass defect by using Einstein’s equation, ΔE = Δm × c2.

 Solved Problem (1): What is the binding energy for 11B5 nucleus if its mass defect is 0.08181 amu?